jarry2020/UdacityRoboticsND_Seach_and_Return_Project/writeup_report.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

-![alt text][image2]
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.